sohilpandya/swof/README.md

 | Tachyons | _Styling_ |

 **Run the app locally**

 In order to run the app locally please follow the following steps (you need to have `node` installed):

+** You will need a `.env` file with some variables.
+Please email/make an issue if you would like access to these in order to run the app locally.**

 ```
 git clone https://github.com/sohilpandya/swof.git
 cd swof